filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 **SP publishes the new `NIProveCommitSector` proof**

-1. SP takes the `NIChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges.
+1. SP takes the `NIChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges and aggregates them into a single proof.
-2. SP publishes the SNARK proofs and commitment `CommR` (either in individual or aggregated form).
+2. SP publishes the aggregated SNARK proof and commitment `CommR`.
-    * Note that, in this step, the SP will, by default, use the SnarkPack aggregation technique, even if only proving one sector.
-Indeed, the large amount of proofs due to the higher number of challenges (see Design Rationale section) makes aggregation by default viable.

 **Chain verifies proof**